 Registered Professional Archaeologist (RPA)

 Morgan exceeds the Secretary of Interior standards (36 CFR 61) in archaeology and history.
 He specializes in historical archaeology with an emphasis on military archaeology, communications archaeology, and mining archaeology.
-He is a member of the Society for American Archaeology, Society for Historical Archaeology, and the Alaska Anthropological Association.
+He is a member of the Society for American Archaeology, Society for Historical Archaeology, and a past vice president of the Alaska Anthropological Association.

 Kate Yeske